-The Baulians also preserved 83 newer places -– Shanghai, New York, Dubai, Hong Kong, Las Vegas, Tokyo, central Buenos Aires, etc. In total there were 700 historical parks, staffed largely by a selection of the original inhabitants.
+The Baulians also preserved core sections of 83 newer places -– Shanghai, New York, Dubai, Hong Kong, Las Vegas, Tokyo, Buenos Aires, etc. In total there were 700 historical parks, staffed largely by a selection of the original inhabitants.

 Many of the sites were kept as close as possible to their original form.
 In Paris they left intact most of what was inside the eight-lane Périphérique.
 They replaced the Ring Road itself with Orange-Maglev circuits and OM junctions, most of which remained at the traditional gates of the city, such as Porte de Clignancourt.
 Four key junctions — Place de la Nation, Place d’Italie, Gare de Montparnasse, and Batignolles — were razed to the ground.
 In their place the Baulians built population hubs three and four hundred stories high.
 These spots overlooking the charming primitive town were especially prized by Baulian anthropologists.